devsim/devsim_documentation/sphinx/source/models.rst

 Contact equation assembly
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The :meth:`ds.contact_equation` is used to specify the boundary conditions on the contact nodes.
+The :meth:`devsim.contact_equation` is used to specify the boundary conditions on the contact nodes.
 The models specified replace the models specified for bulk equations of the same name.
 For example, the node model specified for the contact equation is assembled on the contact nodes, instead of the node model specified for the bulk equation.
 Contact equation models not specified are not assembled, even if the model exists on the bulk equation for the region attached to the contact.

 As an example

 .. code-block:: python

-  ds.contact_equation(device="device", contact="contact", name="PotentialEquation",
+  devsim.contact_equation(device="device", contact="contact", name="PotentialEquation",
     variable_name="Potential", node_model="contact_bc",
     edge_charge_model="DField")